fessouza-23/fessouza-23/README.md

-# 😁 Hi There, I'm Fessouza!
+# 😁 Hi there, I'm Fessouza!

 ### About Me

-My name is João V F Souza, but I go by the nickname Fessouza (a combination of the first two letters of Fernandes, one of my last names, with Souza).
-Currently, I am studying Information Systems at Unesp Bauru, and I started in 2023.
-I completed my high school education at ETEC (State Technical School) in Bauru, where I obtained a Technical degree in Systems Development.
-I am really proud to have studied at ETEC because it changed my mindset and gave me a path to start a career in IT.
-If possible, I would appreciate it if you could go to my repositories and check out my favorite project about color blindness in websites.
+My name is João V. F. Souza — but around here, I go by **Fessouza** (a mix of *Fernandes* and *Souza*).
+I'm currently studying **Information Systems at UNESP Bauru** (since 2023), and I hold a **Technical degree in Systems Development** from **ETEC Bauru** — a place that really helped shape my mindset and kicked off my journey into tech. 🚀

+If you get a chance, check out my favorite project — it's all about improving web accessibility for people with color blindness.
+I’d love to hear your feedback!

 <b>Seeya!</b>

-- 🌱 I'm currently taking courses in HTML, CSS, and Javascript | studying C at Unesp
+- 🌱 Currently working with **Help Desk**
+- 💻 Diving deep into the **Spring Framework**
+- 🔧 Exploring full stack development using **Spring (Java)** on the backend and **Node.js** for other projects
-- 💬 Ask me about my favorite project
+- 💬 Ask me about my accessibility project!
-- 📫 How to reach me: joao.fessouza@gmail.com
+- 📫 Reach me at: **jvf.souza@unesp.br**

+---

 ### 🧰 Languages and Tools